MELScience/blog.melscience.com/en/2015-06-01-what-did-just-make-Australia-shores-glow-blue.md

 ##Mechanism of bioluminescence

 At least two things are needed for bioluminescence to take place: a compound called luciferin and a “helper” molecule luciferase.
 Both names are actually generic.
 Derived from the word “Lucifer” which means the light-bearer, they may vary in structure depending on the type of biological organism at work.
-Luciferins, which define the color of emission, are often rigid, highly conjugated molecules with electrons delocalized over the entire system, while luciferases are enzymes.
+Luciferins, which define the color of emission, are often rigid, highly conjugated molecules with delocalized electrons, while luciferases are enzymes.

 <img src="/images/biolumin5.jpg" width="600" height="500" alt="biolumin">

 <span style="color: grey;">"Firefly luciferin (bottom) and luciferase (top)" by Anton K @ MEL Science </span>

-The latter catalyze the oxidation of the former, during which the energy is released, absorbed by the product oxyluciferin thus exciting it to a higher energy level, and then emitted in the form of light when oxyluciferin relaxes back to its normal low-energy state.
+The latter catalyzes the oxidation of the former, during which the energy is released, absorbed by the product oxyluciferin thus exciting it to a higher energy level, and then emitted in the form of light when oxyluciferin relaxes back to its normal low-energy state.
 A simplified reaction is the following:

 <br>